intel/llvm/sycl/doc/design/OffloadDesign.md

 `clang-linker-wrapper` to be properly processed.
 The option will be named `--parallel-link-sycl=<arg>` to be consumed and used during `llvm-foreach` toolchain events.

+#### Beyond llvm-foreach and similar job hiding tools

+Tools like `llvm-foreach`, `file-table-tform`, `spirv-to-ir-wrapper` were all introduced to provide a way to manipulate behaviors that could only be determined at runtime of the compiler toolchain.
+These were needed to work around the fact that the toolchain commands constructed by the driver is a fixed state of commands.

+Moving the functionality into `clang-linker-wrapper` presents the opportunity step away from the static command construction and create the call chain on the fly based on real time output from corresponding tools being called.

 ### Host Link